-In the fall of 2018, LTAC will be leading a process of reviewing the University’s learning management system (LMS), currently Blackboard Learn.
-To learn more about the process, click here.
+Beginning in fall 2017, LTAC oversaw the process of reviewing the University’s learning management system (LMS), currently Blackboard Learn.
+The end result of this process was overwhelming support from SLU faculty, students, and deans to move to Canvas.
+To learn more about the process, including the timeline for next steps, click here.

 LTAC formally operates under the Saint Louis University Information Technology Services (ITS) governance structure, reporting jointly up to the CIO and the Provost.
 Due to the membership of the committee, there also is a strong, direct link to faculty governance structures.

 LTAC primarily serves an advisory function, but it also may, in limited situations, serve an approving function.

 As an advisory body, LTAC makes recommendations to University leadership about teaching and learning technologies.
 With this focus LTAC members consider (among other factors) the technology-related instructional needs of the institution, the extent to which existing technologies meet those needs, the risks and benefits of changing campus-wide instructional technologies, the perceptions and experiences of faculty and students using campus learning technologies, and the capacity of current resources (financial, technical, human) to support changes in campus learning technologies.